Nalanum Nandhiniyum

-Nalanum Nandhiniyum (Nalan and Nandhini) is a 2014 Tamil romance film written and directed by Venkatesan R., a former associate director of Venkat Prabhu, here making his debut as solo director.
-Having ventured under Ravindar Chandrasekaran's production house, The Libra Productions, the film features Michael Thangadurai and Nandita Swetha in lead roles..
-Running time of the movie is 2 hours 11 minutes.
+Nalanum Nandhiniyum (Nalan and Nandhini) is a 2014 Tamil romance film written and directed by Venkatesan R., here making his debut as solo director.
+The film is produced by Ravindar Chandrasekaran under his production house, The Libra Productions.
+The film features Michael Thangadurai and Nandita Swetha in lead roles, while Jayaprakash, Azhagam Perumal, and Soori play supporting roles.
+The music is composed by Ashwath Naganathan, and the film was released on 11 July 2014.

 Plot

-Duraipandi and Arunachalam have a worsening foe, but Nala, the son of Duraipandi's sister, and Nandhini, Arunachalam's daughter, have known each other from childhood, love each other, get married, and move to Chennai.Finds work as a teacher.
-Her falling pregnant and losing her job is a wake-up call; he tries and succeeds in breaking into the film industry and becoming a successful director.
+Duraipandi and Arunachalam have a worsening foe, but Nalan, the son of Duraipandi's sister, and Nandhini, Arunachalam's daughter, have known each other from childhood, love each other, get married, and move to Chennai.
+Nandhini finds work as a teacher.
+Her falling pregnant and losing her job is a wake-up call; Nalan tries and succeeds in breaking into the film industry and becoming a successful director.